 Introduction:

-Climate change, manifested primarily by the increase in global mean temperature, can significantly alter the freshwater habitats of inland lakes.
-Such warming can then affect the stock biomass of the fish populations that inhabit these waters through a series of physiological, biochemical, and ecological processes ().
-Warming can directly affect the seasonal thermal structure of inland lakes (), exposing certain fish populations to temperatures outside their species-specific optimal ranges, while making thermal conditions more suitable for other populations.
-Other common warming-related natural processes that also affect stock biomass of freshwater fish populations include decreases in dissolved oxygen (), reduction and shortening of ice cover (), plankton bloom phenology (), and toxic algae blooms ().
+Climate change, manifested primarily by the increase in global mean temperature, can significantly alter the freshwater habitats of inland lakes (citation).
+Such warming can then affect the abundance of the fish populations that inhabit these waters through a series of physiological, biochemical, and ecological processes ().
+For example, warming can directly affect the seasonal thermal structure of lakes (), exposing certain fish populations to temperatures outside their species-specific optimal ranges, while making thermal conditions more suitable for other populations.
+Warming can also affect the dynamics of freshwater fish populations include decreases in dissolved oxygen (), reduction and shortening of ice cover (), plankton bloom phenology (), and toxic algae blooms ().

-Responses to warming are likely to vary inter- and intraspecifically.
-Warm- and cold-water species may respond to warming in opposite directions based on species-specific thermal requirements ().
-Populations of the same species may respond differently to warming, depending on individual properties such as geographic position or local adaptations to thermal regimes ().
+The responses of fish populations to warming are likely to vary inter- and intraspecifically.
+Warm- and cold-water species may respond to warming in opposite directions based on their species-specific thermal requirements ().
+Populations of the same species may respond differently to warming, depending on their geographic position or local adaptations to thermal regimes ().
 Illustrating among- and within-species variation in responses to warming, a meta-analysis of global marine fish and invertebrates revealed that populations benefiting from historical ocean warming were roughly offset in number and magnitude by those that were negatively affected ().
-Although the general effects of warming on freshwater fish species from different thermal guilds have been documented (), the potentially heterogeneous effects of warming on the stock biomass of individual populations are less clear on regional or global scales.
+Although the general effects of warming on freshwater fish species from different thermal guilds have been documented (), the potentially heterogeneous effects of warming on the abundance of individual populations are less clear on regional or global scales.

-One challenge in evaluating the warming effect on freshwater fish stock biomass is the fact that warming-related environmental changes interact with local anthropogenic activities to create complex and entangled effects on fish population dynamics ().
-For the target species of recreational or subsistence fisheries, fishing constitutes the most widespread source of stressor for freshwater fish populations by directly removing certain numbers of fish from the populations persistently.
-As a result, failure to accurately disentangle the effects of changes in fishing pressure and temperature on fish stock biomass can often lead to misattribution for the cause of stock size fluctuations ().
+One challenge in evaluating the effect of warming on freshwater fish abundance is that warming rarely occurs in isolation.
+Instead, it occurs in conjunction with other local stressors to create complex and entangled effects on fish population dynamics ().
+For the target species of commercial, recreational, or subsistence fisheries, fishing constitutes the most widespread stressor for freshwater fish populations.
+As a result, failure to accurately disentangle the joint effects of changes in fishing pressure and temperature on population abundance can lead to misattributions in the cause of population fluctuations ().
+Add something about how misunderstanding causes can lead to inappropriate and potentially detrimenetal management actions.

-Separating the impact of fishing and climate warming on freshwater fish stock biomass is not only of interest to scientists but also critical to fishery managers to identify optimal management strategies to grapple with the effects of both stressors ().
+Separating the impact of fishing and warming on freshwater fish abundance is thus critical to fishery managers seeking to identify management strategies to grapple with the effects of both stressors ().
 Local and regional management agencies in the United States have developed adaptation strategies (e.g., regulating harvest or stocking) to keep the fisheries sustainable and to mitigate the effects of warming ().
-Although it is widely accepted that slowing the pace of climate warming by collectively reducing greenhouse gas emissions is the ultimate solution to conserve most fish and fisheries globally (), accurately quantifying the respective contributions of fishing and warming to changes in fish stock biomass can help managers decide on practical measures to regulate variables that can be locally managed.
+Although slowing the pace of climate warming through collective actions to reduce greenhouse gas emissions is the ultimate solution to conserve most fish and fisheries globally (), accurately quantifying the respective contributions of fishing and warming to changes in fish abundance can help managers prioritize practical measures that can be locally implemented.